psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 The secrets of her tale she told Us,
 and the tears came freely flowing,
-She said, " while livest the giant bold,
+She said, "while livest the giant bold,
-To my own home I can't be going. "
+To my own home I can't be going."

-" Be silent, fair young Princess, and
+"Be silent, fair young Princess, and
 Give up thy mourning and thy grieving;
 For here I pledge to thee my hand,
-The giant shall not long be living. "
+The giant shall not long be living."

-" There is not a champion in the land,
+"There is not a champion in the land,
 Of best repute the bright sun under,
 That could give battle hand to hand,
-To th' giant of the blows of thunder. "
+To th' giant of the blows of thunder."

-O. " Assure thyself, I promise thee
+O. "Assure thyself, I promise thee
 That I am not in dread to try him,
 And if that he fall not by me,
-In thy defence I will fall by him. "
+In thy defence I will fall by him."

 Ere long we saw approaching near,
 The hideous giant, him did environ,